Section 368 Corridor Study

 The Corridor Study evaluates whether the Section 368 corridors are achieving their purpose to promote environmentally responsible corridor-siting decisions and reduce the proliferation of dispersed ROWs crossing Federal lands.
-The Corridor Study establishes baseline data and identifies considerations and areas which should be explored in more detail during future Regional Periodic Reviews to be conducted by the BLM and FS.
+The Corridor Study establishes baseline data and identifies considerations and areas which should be explored in more detail during future Regional Reviews to be conducted by the BLM and USFS.
 The Corridor Study encompasses the period from January 2009 to October 2014.

-Observations were based on the responses to questionnaires and discussions with BLM offices and National Forests and were used to compile results regarding Section 368 corridors including their efficient and effective use (ROW siting within corridors, the types and numbers of projects within the corridors, and where Section 368 corridors are being over- or under-utilized); corridor modification; the use of the IOPs, and the use of GIS data.
+Observations were based on the responses to questionnaires and discussions with BLM offices and National Forests and were used to compile results regarding Section 368 corridors including their efficient and effective use (ROW siting within corridors, the types and numbers of projects within the corridors, and where Section 368 corridors are being over- or under-utilized); corridor revision; the use of the IOPs, and the use of GIS data.

 Varying degrees of knowledge regarding Section 368 corridors among BLM offices and National Forests were identified as the primary drivers impeding the effectiveness and usefulness of Section 368 corridors.

 BLM offices and National Forests have indicated that applicants have used or proposed to use Section 368 corridors for the following reasons:

 - Favorable topography for siting and co-locating facilities and infrastructure,

 - Most direct path to the intended destination,

 - Minimization of disturbance to currently undisturbed land,